Oracle REST Data Services: Implicit Parameters

 Oracle REST Data Services (ORDS) understands two kinds of named parameter binds that can be used in the source of a resource handler statement:

-• Implicit - Implicit parameters are defined by ORDS, they’re automically available to use, rather than needing to be explicitly declared.
+API procedure.
+They can be used to map request headers to bind parameters and also used to bind outbound values to response headers. - Implicit - Implicit parameters are defined by ORDS, they’re automically available to use, rather than needing to be explicitly declared.
 Unfortunately till recently we haven’t done a great job of documenting these implicit parameters.

 Having said that, since ORDS 18.3.0, we have added documentation for all the implicit parameters that ORDS defines, here’s a direct link: